Torreylee1028/Disney-World-Wait-Times/README.md

 ### Navigation

-data - Folder containing data used in this project
+data - Folder containing data used in this project.
+The pirates.zip needs to be unzipped to run the priates.csv file in the model.

 graphs - graph outputs from the notebooks